anquanscan/sec-tools/README.md

 [ethereum-lists](https://github.com/MyEtherWallet/ethereum-lists): A repository for maintaining lists of things like malicious URLs, fake token addresses, and so forth.
 We love lists.
 [anyForm](https://github.com/yak0d3/anyForm): Anyform is a lightweight form brute-forcing tool.
 [Cat-Driver](https://github.com/vic4key/Cat-Driver): CatDriver - The Kernel Mode Driver that written in C++.
 It is an useful driver and has the highest privilege level on the Windows platform.
 It can be used for Game Hacking and others.
 [Wallbreaker](https://github.com/hluwa/Wallbreaker): 🔨 Break Java Reverse Engineering form Memory World!
+[sploitGET](https://github.com/0xricksanchez/sploitGET): A wrapper script for https://sploitus.com to scrape query results for tools and exploits